opendp/opendp/docs/source/index.rst

 First Steps
 -----------

-Head to the :doc:`/user/index` to get started with the OpenDP Library.
+Head to :doc:`/get-started/index` to get started with the OpenDP Library.

 If you have an interest in contributing to the OpenDP Library, please contact us!
 You can also use the :doc:`/contributor/index` to get started.